Surfacing LoadMaster SSO User Logins in Flowmon Collector

 2. Fill out the top of the form as shown in the example below:

-Note that you should change the Name and Filter to reflect the actual user identity instead of [email protected].
+Note that you should change the Name and Filter to reflect the actual user identity instead of user@example.com.

 • At the bottom of the form, under Actions, click on one or more of the actions available: Send emailRun scriptSend a syslog, or Send SNMP trap.